What You Should Know If You’re Planning To Pursue Independent Surrogacy

 What is independent surrogacy?

-In independent surrogacy, the intended parent or parents outsource the fertility services and work directly with the fertility professionals, and usually carry out and coordinate the entire process themselves.
+In independent surrogacy, the intended parent or parents choose to work directly with fertility professionals, rather than going through an agency, and handle the coordination of the process themselves.

 Who usually pursues independent surrogacy and why